School Engagement Program

 Our Why

-Chronic truancy is a crisis impacting children in the Bay Area, throughout California, and across the county.
+Preventing chronic truancy is critically important because regular school attendance is one of the strongest predictors of a child’s long-term success --- academically, socially, and economically.
+When students are chronically absent, they fall behind not just in learning, but in connection, confidence, and opportunity.
 Studies consistently show that elementary school students who miss school are more likely to struggle academically, which leads ultimately to higher drop-out rates.
 While there are numerous risk factors associated with absenteeism, school truancy is not an isolated problem or merely a behavioral issue.
-Rather, it is the result of underlying problems associated with poverty and, systemic inequities, such as homelessness and the physical and mental health of the caregiver.
+It is critical to understand the underlying causes of why a student may be missing school, which are often associated with poverty and systemic inequities, such as homelessness or family instability.

 Outcomes

-100% of youth demonstrated a significant improvement in school and life functioning.
+100% of students in SEP Contra Costa demonstrated a significant improvement in school behavior, including anger control, impulsivity, and hyperactivity.

 Resources